aciccarello/ciccarello.me/_posts/recipes/2022-12-19-peanut-butter-blossoms.md

 1. Gradually add flour mixture, mixing thoroughly.
 If the dough is very soft, refrigerate for about 1 hour.
 1. Preheat oven to 375 degrees.
 1. Spray, oil or line a cookie sheet with nonstick liner and set aside.
 1. Roll dough into 1-inch balls.
+They can be smaller than you think.
 1. Roll cookies in sugar and place 2 inches apart on cookie sheet.
-1. Bake until very light brown and puffed, 6 to 8 minutes.
+1. Bake until very light brown and puffed, 7 to 9 minutes.
-1. Remove sheet from oven and lightly press a candy kiss into center of each cookie, allowing it to crack slightly.
+1. Remove sheet from oven and lightly press a chocolate into center of each cookie, allowing it to crack slightly.
 1. Return to oven until light golden brown, 2 to 3 minutes.
 1. Remove from oven, cool completely and store in an airtight container.
 {% endrecipe-directions %}